AgataKisel/urban-density-workflow/README.md

 sum(intersected footprint area x valid number of floors) / grid-cell area
 ```

-The production calculation uses the `num_floors` building attribute; it does not currently accept a separate direct total-floor-area input.
-Missing or non-positive floor counts remain missing and are not replaced by zero or a default.
-Buildings without valid floor data therefore contribute no known floor area.
-Interpret cells with partial floor support together with their readiness status and floor-data valid-area share.

 ### Average nearest-building distance

 For each building, the workflow: